solislemuslab/snaq-tutorial/lecture-notes/lecture3.md

 We can run the chain for longer to allow all genes to reach convergence, but for now, we will ignore the lack of convergence of 5 genes.

+{: .warning }
-**Warning:** The TICR repo has the option to delete the genes that did not converge, but it has an error and it can end up deleting the whole `mb-output` folder, so we are not running that option.
+The TICR repo has the option to delete the genes that did not converge, but it has an error and it can end up deleting the whole `mb-output` folder, so we are not running that option.

+{: .note }
-**NOTE:** We are using MrBayes here, but we could use any method to estimate gene trees as we will see in the SNaQ section.
+We are using MrBayes here, but we could use any method to estimate gene trees as described in the [PhyloNetworks wiki](https://github.com/crsl4/PhyloNetworks.jl/wiki/Gene-Trees:-RAxML).

 # 2. Running BUCKy on the posterior distributions of gene trees

+We now run BUCKy to estimate the concordance factors from the posterior distributions of gene trees from MrBayes.
+This script will run BUCKy on every 4-taxon subset (1820 in this case for 16 taxa).
+Note that this analysis will take ~3 hours on a single laptop.

 ```
 $ ../../TICR/scripts/bucky.pl mb-output/nexus.mb.tar -o bucky-output